 Breast Mesh Reconstruction Surgery Gaining Popularity Despite Safety Concerns, Lawsuits

-In recent years, synthetic and biologic breast mesh products—often called mesh scaffolds—have gained popularity in reconstructive and cosmetic surgery.
-Surgeons use them to reinforce weakened tissue, improve implant positioning, and provide added support after mastectomy, marketing them as a way to strengthen the breast pocket and improve cosmetic results.
+A variety of synthetic and biologic breast mesh products—often called mesh scaffolds—have gained popularity in reconstructive and cosmetic surgery over the past few years, involving “off-label” use to reinforce weakened tissue, improve implant positioning, and provide added support after mastectomy.

 Products like Phasix, GalaFLEX and Strattice were cleared through the FDA’s 510(k) process for soft-tissue reinforcement, but were later promoted for breast reconstruction without agency review or clinical trials confirming their safety for use in breast tissue.